daniserrano7/jira-clone/README.md

 ## Technologies<a name="technologies"></a>
 The app is made with [React](https://reactjs.org/) (using ES6 and hooks), [Typescript](https://www.typescriptlang.org/) and [Radix](https://www.radix-ui.com/) fort the UI, [SASS](https://sass-lang.com/) for the styling and [MobX](https://mobx.js.org/README.html) as state manager.
 Regarding browser storage, I have used [Dexie.js](https://dexie.org/) to handle IndexedDb.
 I have implemented testing with [Jest](https://jestjs.io), focused on entities and use cases.

-The whole app is bootstrapped with Create React App, but thinking to migrate to Vite at some point.
+The whole app was originally bootstrapped with Create React App, but migrated lately to Vite.
 I've used [ESLint](https://eslint.org/) for linting with low restrictive rules.
 The app is deployed at [Netlify](https://www.netlify.com/)

 ## Project structure<a name="project_structure"></a>
 Following [Clean Architecture's concepts](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), the project's source folder is divided in three sections: domain, infrastructure and ui.